 Note: A compliance direction may be issued for failure to comply with subregulation (2), (3) or (4).

+[Regulation 97 amended in Gazette 13 Dec 2013 p.
+6158-9.]

 98. Telephone or other communication equipment

 The approved provider of an education and care service must ensure that, when educating or caring for children as part of the service, the nominated supervisor and staff members of the service have ready access to an operating telephone or other similar means of communication to enable immediate communication to and from parents and emergency services.